tensorchord/envd/README.md

 We welcome all kinds of contributions from the open-source community, individuals, and partners.

 - Join our [discord community](https://discord.gg/KqswhpVgdU)!
-- To build from source, check the [contributing page](./CONTRIBUTING.md).
+- To build from the source, check the [contributing page](./CONTRIBUTING.md).